wjs4572/aws-localstack-lab/AWS_SETUP.md

 2. Click **Budgets** in the left sidebar
 3. Click **Create budget**
 4. Choose **Zero spend budget** (gets alert on any charges)
-5. Or create a custom budget (e.g., $5/month threshold)
+5. Or create a custom budget (set your own threshold)
 6. Enter your email for notifications
 7. Click **Create budget**